 It also calls for actions to find alternative sources of funding to pay-off the $10M loan for this facility, and engage a consult to review council processes and to instill integrity, so that the public can build trust in the councils ability to responsibly manage public funds and assets.

-This action is to call for a public enquiry into,
+It also calls for a public enquiry into,

 Furthermore it calls for the council to seek other sources of government funding prior to a Special Variation on rates for Lane Cove council Residents, and an external review of council opertations so the public can gain confidence in the council being fit to manage public funds and assets.